sekhri101/personal-goals/happy-moments/README.md

 ## 2018

+## June 2018

+- 06/04/2018: Got to nominate my BBBS Match Support Specialist for an award
+- 06/03/2018: Had a great picnic outing at the Peninsula Park rose garden with my Little; saw Yo La Tengo in concert!
+- 06/02/2018: Bought a new sofa!

 ## May 2018

+- 05/31/2018: Went to Recipe Part Deux with D for a really great dinner
 - 05/30/2018: Had a great session with my trainer.
 I'm feeling strong!
 - 05/27/2018: Went to Chris's wedding, which was very sweet
 - 05/25/2018: My talk went really well and I got amazing feedback on it!